Abhishek8187/weight_tracker_firestore/README.md

 It's a simple weight tracking app where you can track everyday's weight.

+You can also edit or delete the firestore data directly from app UI

 The data is being stored in firestore database through anonymous SignIn